Recognising the abuse

 Message of hope

 Seeking help can feel like the hardest part but is the first step to transforming your life.
-Don’t forget that you are not alone, and violence and abuse happens to thousands of women all over the world.
+Don’t forget that you are not alone.

 Violence against women is very common and affects thousands of women all over the world.
 Many of these women, with help and support, have rejected violence and gone on to lead fulfilled lives.
 You can do it too.